aabbtree77/twinpeekz/README.md

 Pointers bring [troubles](https://github.com/g3n/engine/issues/163), and we get them without the ability to control stack vs heap allocations.
 They also overlap with some other purposes: Passing around mutable arguments, and a pointer nil-value check if the structure field exists after loading a struct from *.json.
 Pointers are also in the type specifiers, Go slice semantics, they also decay.
 Bugs appear in shallow vs deep copying, [interfaces and nil](http://www.jerf.org/iri/post/2957).

-I did not suffer from a notorious json deserialization and nil dereferencing, but the problem is there, and the pointer codes do not inspire confidence.
+I did not suffer from notorious json deserialization or nil dereferencing, but the problems are there, and the pointer codes do not inspire confidence.
 They simply make you think more than you have to in a GC-language, without any advantage to the language user.

 ### Tools and Golang Space-Time

-Golang provides a solid "space-time": The types and constructs are flat enough to reach anything with printf.
+The types and constructs are flat enough to reach anything with printf.
 I relied on go-vim and its :GoDef with ctrl+O to get back.
-These two commands helped to navigate 3rd party codes so much that I could apply Quim Muntal's GLTF library with its virtually nonexisting docs only by reading [Issue #26](https://github.com/qmuntal/gltf/issues/26).
+These two commands helped to navigate 3rd party codes.
+However, I could start working with Quim Muntal's GLTF library with its virtually nonexisting docs only by reading [Issue #26](https://github.com/qmuntal/gltf/issues/26).
+Still, a huge plus for Golang in that codes do not tend to be overengineered with generic type nonsense.

 We have no luxury with "import pdb; pdb.set_trace()" and Python's REPL, but that is not a problem.
 Perhaps [gdbgui](https://www.gdbgui.com/) or [gdlv](https://github.com/aarzilli/gdlv/issues/20) could be useful, but I did not need them at all.